StackStorm/st2docs/docs/source/install/vagrant.rst

 ============================
 Vagrant / OVA is a quick and easy way to try |st2| in a VM.

-It's already pre-installed, configured and tested virtual appliance image and so saves time avoiding time-consuming installation and configuration steps.
+It's already pre-installed, configured and tested virtual machine image and so saves time avoiding time-consuming installation and configuration steps.
 Perfect for a quick platform overview, testing, demo or even using |st2| in isolated from the internet air-gapped systems.